 My research is enmeshed within aural-visual cultures, critical theory and contemporary art practice.
-I am interested in developing ethico-aesthetic modalities of listening in which specialist subjects areas - media ecologies, animal studies and critical posthumanism - can be performed in both creative and critical ways.
+I am interested in developing modalities of listening across academic writing, performance and mixed media installation.
 Within an age of finitude and increasingly obfuscated digital materialisms, how as Isabelle Stengers asks, do we ‘listen to that which insists, obscurely?'

 Aurality [cultures, power, ecology]; nature/post-nature studies [subjectivity, rights, representation]; media ecologies [materialisms, infrastructures, histories]; performance [site-specific art, fictions, documentation]; technology [animals, recycling, misuse]

 Post-Doctoral Research Fellow, Listening Across Disciplines II, AHRC, UAL (2019-present)

 Leverhulme Artist in Residence, Manchester Metropolitan University (2017/18)

 Visiting Lecturer, MA Ecology & Contemporary Performance, University of the Arts, Helsinki (2018)